jaamo/bicycle-dictionary/README.md

 * **styles/**: Where you put your css files
 * **specs/**: Where you put your test files
 * **gulpfile**: Gulp configuration

+### Credits
+Bicycle icon by Edward Boatman from the Noun Project